View entire map.

 .
 Traffic volume has grown to the point that more stop lights & turn pockets only add to the congestion.
 Residential, business, agriculture, school and Canada-bound semi's don't make a happy mix of highway users on this congested part of SR 28

 - Stage 1 of this project constructed an extension of Eastmont Avenue to the SR 28/ US 2/97 intersection at the east end of the Odabashian Bridge and included improvements to SR 28 and US 2/97 from 35th Street to 38th Street, to support the new intersection connection to the extension of Eastmont Avenue.

-The 2005 Transportation Partnership Funding package provides $53.5 million of gas tax money for construction of stage 1 of this project.
+The 2005 Transportation Partnership Funding package provided $53.5 million of gas tax money for construction of stage 1 of this project.

 The Final Environmental Impact Statement can be reviewed at the:

 East Wenatchee Public Library

 Wenatchee Public Library